kubeedge/website/content/en/docs/developer/message_topics.md

 6. "$ke/events/+/device/data/update"
 ```

-If the the message is received on first 3 topics, the message is sent to deviceTwin, else the message is sent to cloud via edgeHub.
+If the message is received on first 3 topics, the message is sent to deviceTwin, else the message is sent to cloud via edgeHub.

 We will focus on the message expected on the first 3 topics.

 1. `"$hw/events/node/+/membership/get"`:
-This topics is used to get membership details of a node i.e the devices that are associated with the node.
+This topic is used to get membership details of a node i.e the devices that are associated with the node.
 The response of the message is published on `"$hw/events/node/+/membership/get/result"` topic.

 2. `"$hw/events/device/+/state/update"`: